-Snapchat said to be valued at nearly $24 billion
+Snapchat raises $3.4 billion in IPO

 Even concerns about Snapchat's slowing user growth aren't stopping investors from clamoring for its stock.

-Snap, the parent company of Snapchat, priced its initial public offering at $17 a share on Wednesday, according to multiple reports.
+Snap, the parent company of Snapchat, priced its initial public offering at $17 a share on Wednesday.
 It had previously proposed a range of $14 to $16 a share.

-At that price, Snap would have a market value of nearly $24 billion, making it the largest U.S. tech IPO since Facebook (FB, Tech30).
+That will reportedly give Snap a market value of nearly $24 billion, making it the largest U.S. tech IPO since Facebook (FB, Tech30).

 Reps for Snap did not immediately respond to a request for comment.